provena/provena/docs/data-store/externally-hosted-datasets.md

 ## What can I do with an externally hosted dataset?

-Externally hosted datasets behave identically to normal Datasets with two exceptions:
+Externally hosted datasets behave identically to normal datasets with two exceptions:

 -   Downloading files - there is no way to download dataset files using the Data Store website or API endpoints
 -   Uploading files - there is no way to upload dataset files using the Data Store website or API endpoints